ans-group/docs.ukfast.co.uk/source/fastdrive/distributiongroups.md

 ![Image185](files/Image185.png)

-You can either search for a user who is already a user on the system, or you can create a new user to add to the distribution group.
+You can either search for a user who already exists on the system, or you can create a new user to add to the distribution group.

 ![Image112](files/Image112.png)